frederic-perez/AmE-dictionary/data/dictionary.md

 __gerrymander<sup>1</sup>__ _v_ :eight: /JAIR-ee-man-der/ (gerrymandering) Manipulate the boundaries of (an electoral constituency) so as to favour one party or class.
 From the name of Governor Elbridge Gerry of Massachusetts + salamander, [...] a map was published with the title _The Gerry-Mander._
 __gerrymander<sup>2</sup>__ _n_
 __gest__ _n_ (geste) A great or heroic deed. _Syn_ achievement, exploit, feat, masterstroke, stunt, tour de force
+__gestalt therapy__ _n_
-__gestalt__ _n_ :nine: A physical, biological, psychological, or symbolic configuration or pattern of elements so unified as a whole that its properties cannot be derived from a simple summation of its parts.
+__gestalt__ _n_ :nine::m: A physical, biological, psychological, or symbolic configuration or pattern of elements so unified as a whole that its properties cannot be derived from a simple summation of its parts. _Gestalt therapy._
 __get ahold__
 __get away with__
 __get enough__